| |

 the performance of both domestic and world economies or natural

+events such as drought, pests or disease.
 If British Columbia's agriculture, food and fisheries related industries

 are to maintain and grow their existing market shares, they must